CR6Community/CR-6-touchscreen/src/README.txt

 https://www.youtube.com/watch?v=Jswzrh2_ekk

 The flash process is completed when you see "END!" like shown in flash_succesful.jpg.
+Note that there are several lines showing updated files

 If you get an orange screen, flashing did most likely _not_ succeed.
+If you get a blue screen with END!, but the numbers of the updated files showing "0", flashing did not succeed either.